How to Enable Simultaneous Multiuser Access in QuickBooks 2018

 You can’t install the same copy of QuickBooks on multiple machines and legally have a multiple-user QuickBooks system.
 You must purchase a copy of QuickBooks for each machine on which QuickBooks is installed.
 Note, however, that Intuit does sell some multiple-user versions of QuickBooks in which you actually buy five licenses in one box of QuickBooks.
 (The Enterprise version of QuickBooks supports multiple-user networks with up to 30 simultaneous users, and the other versions of QuickBooks support multiple-user networks with up to 5 simultaneous users.)

 You may want to have several QuickBooks users if sales representatives in your firm prepare invoices or prepare bids for customers.
 In this case, you may want to have each salesperson set up on QuickBooks.
 Note, however, that these salespeople should have the ability only to create an invoice or perhaps create and print an invoice estimate.
-Remember, you want to be very careful about giving inexperienced accounting users full access to the accounting system.
+For reasons discussed more fully in the next section of this chapter, you want to be very careful about giving inexperienced accounting users full access to the accounting system.